The rotator cuff muscles: supraspinatus

 The “rotator cuff” gets its name as a result of the common tendinous attachment of the rotator cuff muscles and the way that that attachment sits over the head of the humerus.
-This common tendinous attachment drapes over the top of the humerus and resembles a shirt cuff enough that someone decided to called it the rotator “cuff”!
+This common tendinous attachment drapes over the top of the humerus and resembles a shirt cuff enough that someone decided to call it the rotator “cuff”!

 What does supraspinatus mean?

 - Supra is similar to the word superior and means above.

 - Spinatus refers to the spine of the scapula, which is the ridge on the scapula that is almost horizontal.

 Where does the supraspinatus muscle attach?

-- On the scapular end, the supraspinatus muscle attaches to a depression (fossa) on the top of the scapula that is technically called the supraspinous fossa.
+- On the scapular end, the supraspinatus muscle attaches to a depression (fossa) on the top of the scapula which is technically called the supraspinous fossa.

 - On the other end, it attaches onto the very top of the head of the humerus.